RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 **Limitations on revisions:** Although there is no penalty for revising or reattempting work, we place the following limitations on this process to keep the feedback process manageable:

 - **Learning Targets can only be retried on later Checkpoints**.
 Makeup quizzes outside scheduled Checkpoint times are not available.
+(However alternative methods for giving demonstrations of skill may be made available later.)
-- **Application/Analysis sets can only be revised once.** Revisions are submitted on Blackboard in the same assignment area as the original submission, and each set will have a deadline by which revisions need to be submitted.
+- **Application/Analysis sets can only be revised *once*** since you get the benefit of group work on the first attempt.
-- **Only two submissions per week are allowed for AEPs**.
-This can be new submissions of two different AEPs; or revisions of two different AEPs; or one new submission and one revision.
+- **Only two submissions *per week* are allowed for AEPs**.
+In a given week, you can submit first attempts on two different AEPs; or a first attempt on one and a revision of another; or revisions on two different AEPs; or even two revisions of the same AEP.
+But only two are allowed per week.
+(A third and final item can be purchased with a token.)
 Make sure to build a habit of submitting AEP work early and often, since you cannot wait until the end and submit several all at once.
 - **No revisions any work are allowed after 11:59pm ET on Sunday, December 3** in order to provide time and space to grade all pending revisions for final course grade determinations.

 ### Retry vs. Incomplete

 Application/Analysis and AEP submissions are marked *Success*, *Retry*, or *Incomplete*.
 Both *Retry* and *Incomplete* provide the opportunity to revise and resubmit in most cases.
-The differences are:
+The differences between these two marks are:

 - A *Retry* mark is given to work that represents a good-faith effort at a complete and correct solution and which shows partial understanding of the concepts, but which has significant errors or gaps.
-- An *Incomplete* mark, on the other hand, does not contain enough information in the work to determine if there is understanding of the concepts; typically this is due to omissions of major portions of the assignment, code that will not run due to syntax errors, fundamental misunderstandings with the problem, or having too many issues to justify feedback on each one.
+- An *Incomplete* mark, on the other hand, is given when there's not enough information in the attempt to determine if there was partial understanding.
+This can happen because parts of the assignment were skipped or ommitted; there is code that won't run due to syntax errors; there are fundamental misunderstandings of the problem; or there are too many errors to justify spending time to correct each one and so a complete restart is best.

+In each case I will give feedback about the issues that are present.
 Work marked *Retry* can be revised and resubmitted without penalty, subject to the restrictions above.
 Work marked *Incomplete* is subject to further restrictions:

-- You must spend a token (explained below) to revise any item marked *Incomplete*.
-(Reminder, Class Preps cannot be revised at all.)
+- You must spend a token (explained below) to revise any AEP marked *Incomplete*.
 - If a revision of an Application/Analysis set is marked *Incomplete*, no further revisions are allowed.

 ### Tokens

 Tokens are a fake currency (like Bitcoin) used in MTH 225 to buy exceptions to the rules.
 Each student starts with five tokens; your current "balance" is found in the Blackboard gradebook.
 You can spend one token to purchase any of the following:

-- A submission of a third AEP in a given week (Normally you can only submit two items per week)
 - A single 48-hour extension to any AEP deadline (except the December 3 deadline)
 - A revision of an AEP or Application/Analysis set marked *Incomplete* (except for revisions of Application/Analysis that are themselves marked *Incomplete*)
+- A submission of a third AEP in a given week (Normally you can only submit two items per week)
 - Change the mark on a Class Prep from *Incomplete* to *Success*

 To spend a token, fill out the [Token Spending Form](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform) at the link shown here, or on our Blackboard site in the *Forms* folder.
-The token has been spent as soon as you fill the form out; you do not need to wait for my approval.
+The "purchase" is complete as soon as you fill the form out; you do not need to wait for approval.

 Please see the *Late Work and Deadlines* section below for additional information and some important restrictions about deadline extensions via tokens.